Stock market data systems: History

 The earliest stock exchanges were in France in the 12th century and in Bruges and Italy in the 13th.
 Presumably data about trades in those times was written down by scribes and traveled by courier.
 In the early 19th century Reuters sent data by carrier pigeons between Germany and Belgium In London early exchanges were located near coffee houses which may have played a part in trading.

 Chalk boards

-In the late 1860s, in New York, young men called "runners" prices between the exchange and broker’s offices, and often these prices were posted by hand on large chalk boards in the offices.
-Updating a chalk board was an entry point for many traders getting into financial markets and as mentioned in the book Reminiscences of a Stock Operator those updating the boards would wear fur sleeves so they wouldn't accidentally erase prices.
+In the late 1860s, in New York, young men called "runners" prices between the exchange and broker's offices, and often these prices were posted by hand on large chalk boards in the offices.
+Updating a chalk board was an entry point for many traders getting into financial markets and as mentioned in the book Reminiscences of a Stock Operator those updating the boards would wear fur sleeves so they would not accidentally erase prices.

 The New York Stock Exchange is known as the "Big Board", perhaps because of these large chalk boards.
 Until recently, in some countries such chalkboards continued in use.
 Morse code was used in Chicago until 1967 for traders to send data to clerks called "board markers".